Homemade Sourdough Pasta

 Ingredients

-• 3 cups AP flour you can use white, whole wheat, or ancient grain flour or play with the ratios
+• 3 cups all-purpose flour you can use white, whole wheat, or ancient grain flour, or a combination

 • 2 whole eggs